Merzasphor/MWSE/docs/source/lua/type/niGeometry.rst

     The list of properties attached to this niAVObject.

 `references`_ (`string`_)
+    Read-only.
 The number of references that exist for the given object.
 When this value hits zero, the object's memory is freed.

 `rotation`_ (`tes3matrix33`_)
     The object's local rotation matrix.